 Origins of Raw Veganism

 Many experts and laypeople alike who are followers or proponents of this movement understand that raw veganism goes all the way back to our earliest human beginnings.
 Think about it: what animal do you know that cooks its food?
-Secondly, what food source is easier to obtain in nature by the human animal without any weapons: plant or animal food?
+Secondly, what food source is easier to obtain in nature by humans without any weapons: plant or animal food?

 Therefore, what may seem as a fanatical dietary approach to some, isn’t actually as crazy or unconventional as it may at first appear.
 And this brings us to the present time.